-The removal of the remaining structures to the east of the lane and their replacement with new buildings will need to enhance the listed buildings, the conservation area and their settings.
+The removal of the remaining structures to the east of the lane and their rep placement with new buildings will need to enhance the listed buildings, the conservation area and their settings.
 The scheme should be designed in a way that its layout, building massing and orientation and materials are appropriate in order to achieve this.

-Improvements to Green Lane will be required in order to facilitate safe access.
+5.24 Improvements to Green Lane will be required in order to facilitate safe access.
 This could be through a shared surface.
-It is important that the special historic character of the Grade II listed cottages on Chapel Lane and the setting of Slade End House, its listed barns and Triangle Cottage are protected or improved.
+It is important that the special historic character of the Grade II listed cottages on Chapel Lane and the setting of Slade End House, its listed barns, Peacock Cottage and Triangle Cottage are protected or improved.
+For example, it may be important to establish a sufficient distance between the schemes and these older buildings, so as not to undermine their structural integrity, as well as to sustain their visual contribution to the village scene.
 Areas of scrub have emerged on the derelict land that is a valuable habitat for wildlife - measures will need to be taken to create similar habitat within the area covered by the masterplan, with appropriate landscaping to the remainder of the area.
 The significant trees on the land should be retained where possible and street lighting should be avoided in order to retain the rural character of the lane.

-There is a history of surface water flooding in the area and this needs to be resolved as part of any development.
+There is a history of surface water flooding in the area and this needs to be resolved as part of any development on any of these sites.